 Include relevant role information (what the candidate will actually do), location, and benefits (salary, company, career development/progression).

 - Use small paragraphs with bolded headings

 “Close to 70% of SEEK’s audience will be reading your content on a mobile device so make it easy to scan,” Mouat says.

 “The harder the role is to fill, the more important this is as you’ll have much more competition for quality candidates,” Mouat says.

 After implementing these simple techniques, Aimee Tink, the director of Tink Recruitment says she was thrilled with the results.
 “We got more engagement and the conversion rate went up in terms of how many people started an application and actually completed it,” she says.

-Tink adapted her job ads to ensure the short job description was customised to attract potential candidates, and increased the use of action words.
-An example of a short job description before Tink implemented these tips read like:
+Tink adapted her job ads to ensure the short job description was customised to attract potential candidates and increased the use of action words.

 Situated in the Northern Beaches, our client is seeking an experienced property manager to join their team!